anivar/mozilla-ai-protocol-bridge/README.md

 )
 ```

-The identity is stored in bridge metadata (full verification pending mcpd PR #154).
+The identity string is stored in config only.

 ## With Advanced HTTP Client